MagnetosphereLabs/VortexVault/README.md

 In other words: if someone obtains your `vortex.vault` file, the design is intended to keep its contents and structure private unless the password is known.

-## Security note
-Vortex Vault is designed so your vault data and keys never leave your device.
-Like any client-side security tool, it can’t protect you if your device/browser is compromised while the vault is unlocked.

 ---

 ## Practical threat notes (what to keep in mind)